 \section{Acknowledgements}

-CYW acknowledges financial support from the Cambridge Trust, Jesus College, Cambridge, and the Data-Centric Engineering programme of The Alan Turing Institute.
-PS was funded through a Rolls-Royce research fellowship and AS was funded through the Digital Twins in Aeronautics grant as part of the Strategic Priorities Fund EP/T001569/1.
-ABD was supported by the Lloyds Register Foundation Programme on Data Centric Engineering and by The Alan Turing Institute under the EPSRC grant EP/N510129/1.
+The first author acknowledges financial support from the Cambridge Trust, Jesus College, Cambridge, and the Data-Centric Engineering programme of The Alan Turing Institute.
+The second author was funded through a Rolls-Royce research fellowship and the third author was funded through the Digital Twins in Aeronautics grant as part of the Strategic Priorities Fund EP/T001569/1.
+The fifth author was supported by the Lloyd's Register Foundation Programme on Data Centric Engineering and by The Alan Turing Institute under the EPSRC grant EP/N510129/1.
 Thanks are due to R\'{a}ul V\'{a}zquez for his support of this work.
 We also thank the anonymous reviewers for their comments, which helped improve the quality of the manuscript.